 A demonstrated background in research, development practice, advocacy or similar fields would be considered a strong asset.

 Candidates representing any city and country in the world are encouraged to apply, however SDSN Youth will make efforts to ensure diversity of regional representation among the fellows.

 Applications for the 2018 cohort of the Local Pathways Fellowship closed on April 30, 2018.
 Thank you for your interest in the program.

-The inaugural cohort of the Fellowship brought together a network of young thought leaders, urban planners, sustainability advocates, researchers and innovators from more than 50 cities across the world to advance local dialogue, collaboration and problem solving around the Sustainable Development Goals and to make cities and urban settlements “smart, fair and sustainable”.
+The second cohort of the Local Pathways Fellowship is bringing together a network of 56 young thought leaders, urban planners, sustainability advocates, researchers and innovators from more than 50 cities across the world to advance local dialogue, collaboration and problem solving around the Sustainable Development Goals and to make cities and urban settlements “smart, fair and sustainable”.